On the geography of log-surfaces: Log-surfaces constructed as pairs of K3 surfaces and rational curve arrangements

 \begin{remark} One could approach the problem of the reconstruction of the graph $\mathcal{G}(\mathcal{S},\eta)$ from the data $(\mathcal{S},\eta)$ purely in characteristic $0$ by dealing with the homotopy continuation method which allows one to approximate (with a fixed precision) the set of points $\mathcal{S}(\mathbb{C})$.
 This will require a usage of specialized package to compute the list of complex points $\mathcal{S}(\mathbb{C})$ with given precision (in interval arithmetic).
 In the next step one would have to compute the approximation of the set $\mathcal{T}(\mathbb{C})$ which can be done via solutions of approximate linear systems.
 To avoid the additional issues of precision tracking we decided to not pursue this method.
 Perhaps one could combine both methods by dealing with a suitable approach via $p$-adic methods.
 We do not intend to study this approach further in this text. \end{remark}

 In the auxiliary files attached to this paper we gather all the data for the examples (Table~\ref{tab:quartic_examples}) studied in this paper \cite{auxiliary_files}.

 \begin{ack} Bartosz Naskr\k{e}cki acknowledges the support by Dioscuri program initiated by the Max Planck Society, jointly managed with the National Science Centre (Poland), and mutually funded by the Polish Ministry of Science and Higher Education and the German Federal Ministry of Education and Research.\\ We would like to thank Piotr Achinger for comments of the first draft of the paper.
-We thank Davide Cesare Veniani for providing us with extensive computational database of quartics. \end{ack}
+We thank Davide Cesare Veniani for providing us with extensive computational database of quartics and to \L ucja Farnik for sharing with us here picture of the dual Hesse arrangement.
+Finally, we would like to thank the anonymous referees who provided us with many useful comments that helped us improve the readability of this survey. \end{ack}

 \begin{funding} Piotr Pokora is supported by the National Science Centre (Poland) Sonata Bis Grant \textbf{2023/50/E/ST1/00025}.
 For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission. \end{funding}